Preventive 10®: Ten Strategies for Better Health

 • Traditional decaffeinated coffee uses a chemical process to strip caffeine from the coffee beans.
 If you prefer decaffeinated coffee, use a healthier decaffeinated coffee that uses the Swiss Water Method—a process that uses pure water and no chemicals to remove caffeine from coffee beans.
 When buying decaffeinated coffee, look for the Swiss Water® label on the packaging.

-• Learn about the health benefits of butter coffee and how to make it, here
+• Learn about the health benefits of butter coffee and how to make it.
+Read our Wiseman Health article: The Health Benefits of Butter Coffee.

 • Add anti-inflammatory herbs, spices, and foods to your diet.
 Read our Wiseman Health advice here